ely-pellegrini95/pancreas-segmentation-DL/README.md

 > *Data From Pancreas-CT* (Version 2) [Data set].
 The Cancer Imaging Archive.
 > [doi:10.7937/K9/TCIA.2016.tNB1kqBU](https://doi.org/10.7937/K9/TCIA.2016.tNB1kqBU)

-The dataset must be preprocessed before training.
-See `preprocessing/`.
+This repository assumes the dataset has been preprocessed.
+See preprocessing/.

 ---